orlandini/simple-latex-poster/README.md

 Usage
 ====

-* In a new folder copy or create links to `beamerposter.sty`, `beamerthemedsmanchester.sty` and the folder `logos`.
+* In a new folder copy or create links to `beamerposter.sty`, `beamerthemedsunicamp.sty` and the folder `logos`.
 Create a new copy of `template.tex`
-* Replace the logos with those of your own university, research group, funding body, etc. (if you need a different number of logos then comment/uncomment the appropriate lines in `beamerthemedsmanchester.sty`).
+* Replace the logos with those of your own university, research group, funding body, etc. (if you need a different number of logos then comment/uncomment the appropriate lines in `beamerthemedsunicamp.sty`).
 * Start writing LaTeX code as normal inside `template.tex`.